acmerobotics/road-runner-docs/quickstart/tuning.md

 This procedure is implemented in `DriveFeedforwardTuner`.
 The DS telemetry prompts will guide you through the process.
 If you want to do some analysis yourself, the tuner also saves the data to `/sdcard/RoadRunner` on the RC.

+{% hint style="warning" %}
+The tuning for kA in the DriveFeedforwardTuner is known to not be great.
+While an okay starting point, if there are significant issues with StraightTest, kA may require manual tuning.
+{% endhint %}

 ## Straight Test

 To test the first few steps, run `StraightTest`.
 If the robot lands within a few inches of the target, these steps were successful.
 If not, repeat the procedures or consider the possibility of an incorrect drive constant (especially if using the built-in motor velocity PID).
 If this is still unsuccessful,you are free to adjust the parameters (i.e. `kV`, `kA`, and `kStatic` or the PID coefficients for the motors) slightly to get closer to the goal \(because follower PID will be added later, it's okay if the robot does not travel perfectly straight or slightly over-/under-shoots the target, but big errors likely indicate tuning problems\).